Post By: Safer / 3 min read

 What is hashing and matching?

-Hashing is one of Safer’s foundational technologies.
-Safer uses perceptual and cryptographic hashing to convert a file into a unique string of numbers.
+Hashing is Safer Match’s foundational technology.
+Safer Match uses perceptual and cryptographic hashing to convert a file into a unique string of numbers.
 This is called a hash value.
 It’s like a digital fingerprint for each piece of content.

 When and if a match is found, the file is queued for your team, to report to authorized entities who refer it to law enforcement in the proper jurisdiction.
 Safer offers a Reporting API to send reports directly to NCMEC or Royal Canadian Mounted Police (RCMP).